werdna-spatial/GUD_closure/README.md

 closure model
 source code and configuration files for Darwin-MITgcm

 Enclosed here are the necessary files to reproduce results in our main paper, that need to be combined with the base Darwin-MITgcm code that is available elsewhere (https://gitlab.com/darwinproject/gud).
 Building and execution are dependent upon architecture used to run the code, and we refer to the Darwin-MITgcm documentation (https://darwin3.readthedocs.io/en/latest/overview/overview.html) for guidance.
-Large input files for the MITGCM offline ecco simulation and othersinputs will need to be acquired outside of github.
+Large input files for the MITGCM offline ecco simulation and DARWIN model inputs will need to be acquired outside of github.

 Code was developed off the verification simulation monod_eccov3_6+4 : https://gitlab.com/darwinproject/gud/-/tree/gud/verification/monod_eccov3_6+4